 At the Museum of Vancouver expect to see Indigenous artifacts and vintage home appliances like 1950s TVs and laundry machines.
 You’ll also see life-like mannequins in period clothing.
 Also expect to read displays about Vancouver’s history from the early days to the war years and up until near present day.

-Inside the museum are displays about life in Vancouver from years past.
+Inside the museum are displays about life in Vancouver from yesteryear.
 These include a collection of old signs from when Vancouver had one of the highest concentrations of neon advertising in North America.

 The museum features a room with videos about historical events on giant screens.
 There is also an Indigenous dugout canoe and information about well-known local brand names like the White Spot Restaurant.
 There’s even a collectible car at the display about the famous drive-in restaurant (or at least there was the last time we visited).